 Delivering exceptional end-user experiences has become a top priority for every business today.
 However, there are multitude of browsers, operating systems, devices, and form factors available in the market today.
 Ensuring seamless user interaction with a website or web app – regardless of the device or operating system - isn’t easy.
 To ensure consistent experiences, QA teams need to enable cross browser testing to detect issues in time, ensure good performance, and guarantee cross browser compatibility.

 What is cross browser testing?

-Cross browser testing ensures that introduction of any new feature works perfectly for your target audience.
-It also tests that any new addition you make to the code doesn’t break old previously working features.
+Moreover, cross browser testing ensures that any new feature that is introduced works perfectly.
+It tests that any new addition to the code doesn’t break the previously working features.

 What is the need for cross browser testing?